Send the link below via email or IMCopy

 Islamic Relief Worldwide is an international relief and development charity founded in the United Kingdom 1984.
 It responds to disasters and emergencies as well as the promotion of sustainable economic and social development by working with local communities - regardless of race, religion or gender.

 Clearly the first Christians were pacifists in their own right.
-However, the fear of extinsion allowed early philosphers to develop the idea of a 'Just War Cause' hence people like St Augustine suggested that one was allowed to defend himself and to attack someone before they attacked you and still uphold his Christian principles
+However, the fear of extinction allowed early philosophers to develop the idea of a 'Just War Cause' hence people like St Augustine suggested that one was allowed to defend himself and to attack someone before they attacked you and still uphold his Christian principles

 An essay on 'Essay on Religion and Peace' by Rev. R. Arulappa Archbishop of Madras